In-Person Indoor Worship

 As part of our “dimmer switch,” incremental approach to regathering, right now we are focused on creating safe conditions for worship.
-We do not intend to resume indoor Faith Formation classes and other programming before September 19.
 Many of our groups met online throughout the pandemic, and some have begun to meet in person and in a “hybrid” (online and in-person) format.
 Check out our online calendar and the weekly enews for more details.

 More information about children, youth, and adult education will be available soon.
 Please contact Director of Music Jenny Anderson to learn more about our music ministries.